xsdk-project/ATPESC2018HandsOnLessons/_lessons/hand_coded_heat/lesson.md

 ![Pipeline Problem::](pipeline.png){:width="500"}

-An pipeline carrying Ethenol-85 (E85) runs between a manuer processing facility and a kerosene production factory.
-In the unlikely event that both facilities experience catastrophic explosion (burning methane at the manuer facility and burning kerosene at the kerosene facility), that _briefly_ increases the local air temperature on both sides of the pipe to the burning temperature of the respective materials, determine the minimum thermal diffusivity of the material used to coat/insulate the pipe
+An pipeline carrying Ethenol-85 (E85) runs between a manure processing facility and a kerosene production factory.
+In the unlikely event that both facilities experience catastrophic explosion (burning methane at the manure facility and burning kerosene at the kerosene facility), that _briefly_ increases the local air temperature on both sides of the pipe to the burning temperature of the respective materials, determine the minimum thermal diffusivity of the material used to coat/insulate the pipe